Read the Canada Graduate Scholarships-Master’s Program (CGS M) description before you complete the application.

-Provide a summary (maximum of 1,500 characters) of your project in a language that the public can understand.
-This plain language summary will be available to the public if your application is successful.
+Provide a brief summary (maximum of 1,500 characters) of your Outline of Proposed Research in language that the public can understand.
+This plain language summary may be made available to the public if your application is successful.

 If you select Health as your Field of Research, you must make a selection from the following list: